selfie jaguar temple lamanai belize

-Visiting A Mayan Ruin or site of an ancient Mayan city is one of the most breathtaking experiences you can have of the former empire that existed in Mesoamerica.
-That is now in modern day Mexico, Belize, Guatemala, El Salvador, and western Honduras.
+Visiting a Maya ruin or the remains of an ancient Maya city is one of the most breathtaking experiences you can have anywhere in Mesoamerica.
+Across what is now modern-day Mexico, Belize, Guatemala, El Salvador, and western Honduras, there are still sites being excavated and studied to this day.

 mayan ruins map lamanai